The Visionary Tolerance of a Conqueror: How Genghis Khan Governed a Spiritual Melting Pot

 Case Studies in Imperial Inclusion: Genghis Khan’s Interfaith Diplomacy

 The abstract ideals of the Yassa were put into practice with remarkable consistency.
 Genghis Khan actively sought out religious leaders from every tradition within his domain and beyond.
 He invited Buddhist monks from Tibet to his court in Karakorum, welcomed Taoist masters like Qiu Chuji from China, and engaged with the Muslim scholars of Central Asia.
-His correspondence with the Taoist master Changchun (Qiu Chuji) is one of the most famous episodes of religious diplomacy in history.
+His correspondence with the Taoist master Changchun (Qiu Chuji) is one of the most famous episodes of religious diplomacy in history, but there were many other such interactions.

 The Taoist Journey of Qiu Chuji